- Doctors & Departments

 - Your Visit

 The Gastrointestinal Eosinophilic Diseases Program (GEDP) provides state-of-the-art, multidisciplinary care to patients affected by eosinophilic gastrointestinal diseases (EGIDs), including eosinophilic esophagitis (EoE).

-At Children's Colorado, patients and families are provided with the latest in clinical services ranging from endoscopic assessment, allergy testing, and in some circumstances, novel treatment protocols.
+We provide patients and families with the latest in clinical services -- ranging from endoscopic assessment to allergy testing, and in some circumstances, novel treatment protocols.
 A wide range of clinical research projects are being conducted to uncover new knowledge and improve patient care.
 Interested patients are offered the opportunity to participate in any protocol.

-The GEDP team conducts innovative research focusing on eosinophils’ impact on the gastrointestinal tract.
+Our GEDP team also conducts innovative research focusing on eosinophils’ impact on the gastrointestinal tract.
 Studies center on the mechanisms that eosinophils relate to resident cells of the intestinal tract and how these relationships contribute to host health and disease.

 EGIDs are a group of diseases characterized by a wide variety of gastrointestinal symptoms including vomiting, swallowing problems, food impaction, abdominal pain, diarrhea, slow growth and bleeding.
 These symptoms occur in combination with increased numbers of eosinophils in the gastrointestinal lining.
 Eosinophils are a type of white blood cell that has been primarily associated with allergic diseases but are also found in other diseases.

 Depending on the part of the GI tract affected, EGIDs can be called a variety of different names, such as eosinophilic esophagitis (EoE), eosinophilic gastritis (EG), eosinophilic gastroenteritis (EGE) and eosinophilic colitis (EC), with the diagnostic term being based primarily on the location of the mucosal eosinophilia.